Aspen Health Strategies Group Big Ideas

 What is the Aspen Health Strategy Group?

-The Aspen Health Strategy Group is an initiative of the Health, Medicine and Society Program at the Aspen Institute.
-Co-chaired by former US Health and Human Services Secretaries and Governors, Kathleen Sebelius and Tommy Thompson, our 23 members are senior leaders across influential sectors, including health, business, media, technology and more.
-Each year, the Group tackles one topic for a year-long, in-depth study and produces a final report, including recommendations.
-In previous years, the Group has taken on the issues of end-of-life care; the opioid crisis; chronic disease; and antimicrobial resistance.
+The Aspen Health Strategy Group is part of the Health, Medicine and Society Program at the Aspen Institute.
+Co-chaired by former US Health and Human Services Secretary and Kansas Governor Kathleen Sebelius and former Senator and US Senate Majority Leader Bill Frist, our 20 members are senior leaders across influential sectors: health, business, media, technology and more.

 Why Do We Need Your Big Ideas?

-America owes its mothers better care, improved birth outcomes, and the promise of a healthy life.
-As leaders, policymakers, health care workers, and researchers across the country confront this egregious and solvable health issue, the Aspen Health Strategy Group brings together high-ranking, creative thinkers across sectors to join this search for answers, lessons, and action.
+As leaders, policymakers, health care workers, and researchers across the country confront the challenge of meeting the health needs of this large portion of society, the Aspen Health Strategy Group will bring together high-ranking, creative thinkers across sectors to join this search for answers, lessons, and action.

 What’s a Big Idea?